 Before my great-grandmother died, she told me a story on her deathbed.
 She took my hand as she exhaled a slow but heavy sigh.
 “Nick, my dear, you must promise me not to tell anyone else that doesn’t need to hear it, they wouldn’t understand or won’t believe it.
-Am I clear?” she looked at me with her tired eyes, with a nod, she tightened her grip and began.
+Am I clear?”
+She looked at me with her tired eyes.
+A nod was my answer, and she tightened her grip and began.

 “When I was a little girl, maybe nine or ten.
 I had an older sister named Liliana, she was kind, caring, funny, but she can be serious when needed.
 At the time we still lived in England in a beautiful mansion, what I remember the most about our home was the lovely garden in the backyard.
 Every day if it were nice out, Liliana and I would eat lunch outside.
 The young maid that would always accompany us and always made the tea and food name was Vera.”

 “They stood under the old willow tree.
 It was like a Fairy Tale story.
-The moon was full.
-The wind was blowing lightly.
-Liliana was the first to kiss Vera when she pulled away, she was blushing and smiling as Vera just stood there, you get the talent of reading lips from me, kiddo,” my great-grandmother laughed again but started to cough.
+The moon was full, and the wind was blowing lightly.
+Liliana was the first to kiss Vera when she pulled away, she was blushing and smiling as Vera just stood there, you get the talent of reading lips from me, kiddo.”
+My great-grandmother laughed again but started to cough.
 Quickly, I gave her the cold glass of water that was on her nightstand, taking a sip she smiled down at the cup.
 “I love you, Vera.
 I have always loved you.”

 “It was like magic words coming from my sister’s lips.
-The moon was brighter.
-The wind was blowing slower like time was stopping.
+The moon became brighter as the wind was blowing slower like time was stopping.
 I couldn’t read Vera’s lips, but she jumped up, wrapping her arms around my sister and placing a kiss on her lips this time.
-They laughed and blushed as they sat under the willow tree holding hands, they were so happy.”
+They laughed and blushed as they sat under the willow tree holding hands.
+They were so happy!…”

-“Their relationship wasn’t going unnoticed, however.
+“However, their relationship wasn’t going unnoticed.
 Sadly, I was the only one that thought it was sweet and only cared about their happiness.
 My mother thought of it as a disgrace and sick.
-The day that changed and broke my sister’s heart, and the first worse thing I have ever seen!
-I still can’t believe what my mother did to that poor girl.”
+The day that changed and broke my sister’s heart, and the first worse thing I’ve ever seen!
+I still can’t believe what my mother did to that poor girl!”

 “Liliana was away that day.
 I, my mother, Vera, and a few other workers were home.
 Vera was in the kitchen, making food.
 The day was sunny, so I asked her to join me for lunch she was happy to… I blame myself for her death…”